 Autologous chondrocyte implantation (ACI) is a procedure to treat the articular cartilage defects of the knee.
 This procedure is effective for treating small areas of cartilage damage that causes pain and swelling and restricts range of motion.
 Autologous chondrocyte implantation is not indicated if you have advanced arthritis of the knee.

-Dr. Okoroha has extensive training in autologous chondrocyte implantation and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in autologous chondrocyte implantation and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Autologous Chondrocyte Implantation Procedure